meditationstuff/protocol_1/narrative_writing_bib.md

 * Rothmayr, Antonia.
 "The structure of stative verbs."
 (2009): 1-232.
 John Benjamins B.V.
 * Gómez Vázquez, Diana.
 Posture verbs and internally-caused verbs in Romance and Germanic languages : causavity, stationary motion, and intransitive-locative alternations.
 Dissertation.
 Universitat Autònoma de Barcelona, 2020.

+* Toolan, Michael.
+Making sense of narrative text: Situation, repetition, and picturing in the reading of short stories.
+Routledge, 2016.
+	* Longacre, Robert E. The grammar of discourse.
+Springer Science & Business Media, 1996.
+	* De Vries, Lourens.
+"Towards a typology of tail–head linkage in Papuan languages."
+Studies in Language.
+International Journal sponsored by the Foundation “Foundations of Language” 29.2 (2005): 363-384.
+	* Guillaume, Antoine.
+"Subordinate clauses, switch-reference, and tail-head linkage in Cavineña narratives."
+Subordination in native South American languages (2011): 109-139.
+	* McKay, Graham.
+"Cohesive features in Rembarrnga narratives."
+Selected papers from the 2007 Conference of the Australian Linguistic Society.
+2008.
+	* Levina, Ekaterina and Manfred Krifka.
+Recapitulative (Tail-Head) Linking as a Marker of Discourse Coherence in Daakie (Ambrym, Vanuatu) \[conference paper 2017]
+	* Guérin, Valérie, ed.
+Bridging constructions.
+Vol. 24.
+Language Science Press, 2019.
+	* Crompton, Peter.
+"Theme in discourse:‘Thematic progression’and ‘method of development’re-evaluated."
+Functions of language 11.2 (2004): 213-249.
+	* Aikhenvald, Alexandra Y. "A medial clause does it all: Coherence, continuity, and addressee involvement in Manambu."
+Celebrating Indigenous Voice: Legends and Narratives in Languages of the Tropics and Beyond 5 (2023): 73.
+	* Dixon, Robert MW.
+"The semantics of clause linking in typological perspective."
+The semantics of clause linking: A cross-linguistic typology (2009): 1-55.
+	* Badio, Janusz.
+"Construal and linguistic coding of narrative events."
+(2014).
+	* Wu, Amiao.
+"A-storytelling storytelling and time in koan texts."
+Cogent Arts & Humanities 12.1 (2025): 2573865.
+	* Richards, Marvin.
+Without Rhyme or Reason: Gaspard de la nuit and the Dialectic of the Prose Poem.
+Bucknell University Press, 1998.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]